 The species you belong to.
 This can modify the base Talents stats detailed below.
 See the Peoples & Nations sections for further details.

 Traits are ways your character is likely to behave.
 They reflect the character's life to date, and what they've become skilled it, or how something has affected them.
-You should gain a +1 total bonus for generalist Traits, or +2 for specific & temporary ones.
+You gain a +1 bonus for generalist Traits, or +2 for highly specific & temporary ones.

 You excel in business negotiations and bartering. +1 to Diplomatic checks involving negotiation.